digitalw00t/ref/README.md

   - `references/links.md`: Markdown file for recording general URLs.
 - `transcripts/`: Directory containing the YouTube video transcripts.

+## Browser Extension

+We have also created a browser extension to copy URLs of all open tabs to the clipboard.
+This extension is compatible with both Chrome and Firefox.
+For more details on how to install and use the browser extension, please refer to the [browser extension documentation](extension/README.md).

 ## Contributing

 Contributions to this URL reference tool are welcome!
 Feel free to open issues or submit pull requests for any enhancements, bug fixes, or additional features.